 When I finally moved to the Hudson Valley in 2010 I found that I hadn’t run out of things to say about the area.
 I was inspired by the Hudson River mansions and the scenic and perilous River Road, which I drove on daily, to return to suspense fiction with River Road (Touchstone, 2016).

-I continue to enjoy exploring geography, folklore, and history as sources of inspiration for my writing.
-My two latest books, The Metropolitans, a middle-grade historical novel, and the ghostly suspense The Widow’s House, are set in New York City and the Hudson Valley respectively.
+I continue to enjoy exploring folklore, myth, and history as sources of inspiration for my writing.
+My latest book, The Stranger Behind You is set in New York City and the Hudson Valley.
 When I’m not writing and taking long walks near the river, I teach writing and literature at SUNY New Paltz and The New School.